KhorinVitaly/11_duplicates/README.md

 # Anti-Duplicator

-The script finds all files duplicates in specified directory and also in child directories.
+The script finds all file duplicates in specified directory and also in child directories.
 It compare name and size of files.

 # Quickstart